SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 takes more damage than he normally would have -- increase the damage to Incapacitated or 75% of the character’s base Body Points.
-Minimal (skill total equals diﬃculty): System is installed, but just barely.
+Minimal (skill total equals difficulty): System is installed, but just barely.
 Damage is Severely Wounded or 50% of the character’s base Body Points, and the system malfunctions on a 1 or 2 on the Wild Die.
-Average (skill total beats diﬃculty by 1–5 points): The system is installed, but malfunctions on a Critical Failure.
+Average (skill total beats difficulty by 1–5 points): The system is installed, but malfunctions on a Critical Failure.
 The character incurs normal damage (Severely Wounded or 50% of the character’s base Body Points).
-Good (skill total beats diﬃculty by 6–9 points): Installation is successful.
+Good (skill total beats difficulty by 6–9 points): Installation is successful.
 The character incurs normal damage (Severely Wounded or 50% of the character’s base Body Points).
-Superior (skill total beats diﬃculty by 10 or more points): Installation is successful and the amount of time needed to recover from surgery damage is halved.
+Superior (skill total beats difficulty by 10 or more points): Installation is successful and the amount of time needed to recover from surgery damage is halved.
 The character incurs normal damage (Severely Wounded or 50% of the character’s base Body Points).
-When using stripped cybergear, make two separate skill totals -- one medicine and one personal equipment repair at the same diﬃculty.
+When using stripped cybergear, make two separate skill totals -- one medicine and one personal equipment repair at the same difficulty.
 One failure is enough to botch the surgery entirely.
-In any other instance, add together the amounts by which each skill beat the diﬃculty.
+In any other instance, add together the amounts by which each skill beat the difficulty.
 Divide this total by 2, and compare the new number to the levels above to determine the effect on the character.